jrkosinski/Ethernaut/Fallout/README.md

 ### Takeaways
 Don't assume that the eponymous function is the constructor.
 And don't do what they did I guess.
 Maybe the lesson here is that disastrous consequences can arise from trivial oversights.

+This one is based on a real attack, the Rubixi contract hack I believe.
+I don't remember the exact details, but this is a simplified version of exactly that.
+I don't know if this is a common mistake, but it's good to remember that every line of code must be thoroughly examined, as a disastrous vulnerability occasionally can arise from a small mistake.

-Incidentally there's another way to drain the contract's funds, which can be seen in the unit tests.
+Incidentally there's a second way to drain the contract's funds, which can be seen in the unit tests.

 ### Instructions
 - In **/scripts/execute.js**, set the contractAddr variable's value with Ethernaut's contract.address.